libretro/snes9x2010/docs/tile-renderer-state.md

 in-renderer approach roughly doubled the M7 renderer's per-frame work, so this is roughly 3-5× cheaper.

-**Open question:** the `2x_hv` and `4x_hv` option values are still "silent no-ops" when `Mode7Hires` is 0 (off).
-That's not a hazard since the option is `Mode 7 - Hires` and selecting `2x_hv` does imply Mode7Hires = 2.
-The libretro parser sets both fields atomic so this is consistent.
-The combined-option-string refactor discussed elsewhere would simplify this further.

 ## In-flight notes

 ### Performance claw-back — followups, prioritized